Experience my methods

 From Personal Challenge to Professional Practice

 During my PGCE in Art and Design in the 1990s, I was diagnosed with dyslexia and left to figure things out on my own.
-Being open about my neurodiversity exposed me to both positive support and negative judgments.
-By 2010, when Access to Work provided assistive technology training, I endured a rigid, context-free experience where the trainer politely lectured while discouraging questions—showing me exactly what support should never be.
+Being open about my neurodiversity exposed me to both positive support and negative judgements.
+I found learning from experience the only way I could process lesson planning and schemes of work.
+At that time there was none of the information on the stress, paranoia or other issues around being dyslexic.

 When I started delivering assistive technology training myself, I had to revisit issues from my past.
-I didn't become fully confident until about five years later when I recognized how my ADHD and autism affected my daily decisions and planning.
+I didn't become fully confident until about five years later when I recognised how my ADHD and autism affected my daily decisions and planning.
 During my Mountain Leader training, I remember mentioning how people make mistakes with maps and get lost.
 Sometimes training feels the same way—we don't have a visible map to follow.
 That's why I always build in time between sessions and focus on working with people's strengths.

-My job experience has been in arange diverse sectors—from supporting non-verbal residents at Garvald to creating specialized NEETS programs at New College Swindon.
-Like my neurodivergent thinking, it's not linear but connected by communication and authentic engagement.
-I've learned to use my strengths—listening, humor, connecting with people—rather than forcing myself into standard workflows.This approach and expereince has enabled me to work effectively later on with Technology .
-One example was with a NHS team leadr who was exploring technology for their neurodiversity but also in how they could improve their website and resources fro the team and ,SEN clients,.
-In one session, we worked with mind maps and PECs which follow into resources for a unit supporting outpatients with learning disabilities.
-We used these tools to communicate routines and timetables, that my client could share with their colleagues—creating systems that worked for both NHS providers and the people they serve.
+One example was with an NHS team leader who was exploring technology for their neurodiversity but also in how they could improve their website and resources for the team and SEN clients.
+In one session, we worked with mind maps and PECs which flowed into resources for a unit supporting outpatients with learning disabilities.
+We used these tools to communicate routines and timetables that my client could share with their colleagues—creating systems that worked for both NHS providers and the people they serve.

 Transforming Support Through Lived Experience

-As someone navigating dyslexia, ADHD, and autism, I understand having a fast-moving mind alongside slower executive function.
-This unique perspective informs my approach to assistive technology training i am aware nothing is straightforward and that you need to approach the whole person.For example, when working with a foreman technician at a boat yard we review the technologyhe had been awarded to read out aloud.As the session progressed we covered other issues such responding to emails.
-Although the process covered the reading element it hadn't covered his issues with writing, we explored voice-to-text options that not only helped him at work but empowered him to respond to letters from his son's scho.
-A holistic approach is need in creating impact beyond the workplace as these cahllenges face and individual beyon d the work hours.I build reflective time between sessions, encouraging clients to question whether tools actually help or just add complexity.
-Technology should solve problems, not create new ones.
+For example, when working with a foreman technician at a boat yard we reviewed the technology he had been awarded to read out aloud.
+As the session progressed we covered other issues such as responding to emails.
+Although the process covered the reading element it hadn't covered his issues with writing, we explored voice-to-text options that not only helped him at work but empowered him to respond to letters from his son's school.

 Bridge-Building Across Systems

-In roles like the "Return to Work" program at Castle Hill and my work with NHS professionals, I've connected institutions that rarely collaborate—from employment offices to healthcare services and education to management.It noting that one framework does not it fit all situations.
-This can range from low-tech approaches like creating a magazine at Garvald that gave residents a voice.The Zine is such a simple but effective way of putting ideas together thay I use the eight page magazine as a way of getting client to edit and intereact with creating content for a website as working with a flat screen was not working.In communicating to a team by using transcription tools and mind maps it allowed the head of an organisation share best practices of risk assessments.
+The Zine is such a simple but effective way of putting ideas together that I use the eight page magazine as a way of getting clients to edit and interact with creating content for a website as working with a flat screen was not working.
+In communicating to a team by using transcription tools and mind maps it allowed the head of an organisation share best practices of risk assessments.

-Empowering Personalized Training
+Empowering Personalised Training

-Rather than relying solely on government programs like Disability Student Allowance or Access to Work, I help people explore innovative options tailored to their individual goals.
+Rather than relying solely on government programmes like Disability Student Allowance or Access to Work, I help people explore innovative options tailored to their individual goals.
 My approach to digital inclusion isn't just about access but about creating a personal toolbox of strategies for different situations.
 I adapt technology to people, not the other way around.

 I believe in conversations over checklists.
 Rather than following rigid systems that may not serve individual needs, I focus on building meaningful relationships between people and technology that actually enhances their work and life.

-I believe in methods that move beyond medical bias to celebrate people who might otherwise remain "under the radar."
 I also work with companies to make their websites more accessible—ensuring clarity not just for specific groups but for everyone.
-By challenging the status quo and embracing openness, we can create systems that truly support diverse ways of thinking and learning.
+Rather than following trends or ideologies, I focus on creating systems that actually work for diverse ways of thinking and learning.

 About